MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 # Azure Hybrid Benefit for Windows Server

-Azure Hybrid Benefit (AHB) is a cost saving benefit that enables you to use your on-premises licenses with Software Assurance (SA) in the cloud.
+Azure Hybrid Benefit is a cost-saving benefit that enables you to use your on-premises licenses with Software Assurance (SA) in the cloud.
 This article focuses on benefits for Windows Server licenses with SA: cost savings for Windows Server virtual machines (VMs) in Azure, Azure Stack HCI, and Azure Kubernetes Service (AKS) hybrid deployment options.

-For other benefits of AHB (for example, SQL Server), see [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/#why-azure-hybrid-benefit).
+For other Azure hybrid benefits (for example, SQL Server), see [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/#why-azure-hybrid-benefit).

-## What qualifies you for AHB?
+## What qualifies you for Azure Hybrid Benefit?

 To qualify for Azure Hybrid Benefit for Windows Server, you need on-premises core licenses for Windows Server with active Software Assurance.
 Software Assurance is only available as part of a commercial licensing agreement.
 To learn more about volume licensing and which agreements it's available with, see [Microsoft Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-default).
 To learn more about Windows Server core licenses, see [Windows Server product licensing](https://www.microsoft.com/licensing/product-licensing/windows-server?rtc=1).

 > [!IMPORTANT]
 > Workloads using Azure Hybrid Benefit can run only during the Software Assurance term.
 When the Software Assurance term approaches expiration, you must either renew your agreement with Software Assurance, disable the hybrid benefit functionality, or de-provision those workloads that are using Azure Hybrid Benefit.

-## What's included in AHB?
+## What's included in Azure Hybrid Benefit?

 Customers with Windows Server Software Assurance can use Azure Hybrid Benefit to further reduce costs in the cloud and in datacenter and edge locations.

-AHB includes the following cost savings:
+Azure Hybrid Benefit includes the following cost savings:

-- **Windows Server VMs on Azure:** The license for Windows Server is covered by AHB, so you only need to pay for the base compute rate of the virtual machine.
+- **Windows Server VMs on Azure:** The license for Windows Server is covered by Azure Hybrid Benefit, so you only need to pay for the base compute rate of the virtual machine.
 The base compute rate is equal to the Linux rate for virtual machines.

-- **Azure Stack HCI:** The Azure Stack HCI host fee and Windows Server subscription fee are waived with AHB.
+- **Azure Stack HCI:** The Azure Stack HCI host fee and Windows Server subscription fee are waived with Azure Hybrid Benefit.
 That is, unlimited virtualization rights are provided at no extra cost.
 You still pay other costs associated with Azure Stack HCI (for example, customer-managed hardware, Azure services, and workloads).

 - **AKS:** Run AKS on Windows Server and Azure Stack HCI at no extra cost.
-You'll still pay for the underlying host infrastructure and any licenses for Windows containers unless you're also eligible for AHB for Azure Stack HCI.
-With AHB for Azure Stack HCI, you can waive fees for the Azure Stack HCI host and Windows Server subscription.
+You'll still pay for the underlying host infrastructure and any licenses for Windows containers unless you're also eligible for Azure Hybrid Benefit for Azure Stack HCI.
+With Azure Hybrid Benefit for Azure Stack HCI, you can waive fees for the Azure Stack HCI host and Windows Server subscription.

 ![Illustration showing Azure Hybrid Benefit savings for Windows Server VMs on Azure, AKS on Azure Stack HCI and Windows Server.](media/azure-hybrid-benefit/azure-hybrid-benefit-savings.png)

-## Pricing for AHB
+## Pricing for Azure Hybrid Benefit

 To evaluate your potential cost savings, you can use these resources:

 - **Windows VMs on Azure:** [Windows Virtual Machine Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows).
-Use the [Azure Hybrid Benefit Savings Calculator](https://azure.microsoft.com/pricing/hybrid-benefit/) to estimate cost savings, or compare Windows VM pricing with and without AHB.
+Use the [Azure Hybrid Benefit Savings Calculator](https://azure.microsoft.com/pricing/hybrid-benefit/) to estimate cost savings, or compare Windows VM pricing with and without Azure Hybrid Benefit.

 - **Azure Stack HCI:** [Azure Stack HCI pricing](https://azure.microsoft.com/pricing/details/azure-stack/hci).

 - **Azure Kubernetes Service (AKS):** [AKS on Azure Stack HCI pricing](https://azure.microsoft.com/pricing/details/azure-stack/aks-hci).

-## Getting AHB for Windows VMs in Azure
+## Getting Azure Hybrid Benefit for Windows VMs in Azure

 Follow the guidance in this section to get and maintain Azure Hybrid Benefit for your Windows VMs in Azure.